dexidp/dex/README.md

 ![logo](Documentation/logos/dex-horizontal-color.png)

-Dex is an OpenID Connect server that allows users to login through upstream identity providers.
+Dex is an OpenID Connect server that connects to other identity providers.
 Clients use a standards-based OAuth2 flow to login users, while the actual authentication is performed by established user management systems such as Google, GitHub, FreeIPA, etc.

 [OpenID Connect][openid-connect] is a flavor of OAuth that builds on top of OAuth2 using the JOSE standards.
 This allows dex to provide: